Chris-Schnaufer/agol2mysql/README.md

 # Scripts

-The following pPython scripts are used when loading ESRI data into the MySQL database.
+The following Python scripts are used when loading ESRI data into the MySQL database.

 [create_db.py](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/create_db.py) creates or updates the database schema.
 More information on the script parameters are documented in [create_db_details.md](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/create_db_details.md).

 [data_xfer_excel.py](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/data_xfer_excel.py) loads and updates data into the database.
 More information on this script's parameters can be found in [data_xfer_excel_details.md](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/data_xfer_excel_details.md).

+For loading legacy data the [populate_from_excel.py](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/data_migration/populate_from_excel.py) python script is used.
+Caution must be used with this script so that legacy data doesn't overwrite the existing data that's in same-named tables.
+More information on this script it [TBD].

 # Direct Steps
 The steps here can be used to directly access ESRI schemas and data.